faresemad/Django-Course/README.md

 # Django-Course

+- Visit a [live demo](https://faresemad.github.io/Django-Course/) of the project.
   Django Course With Mahmoud Ahmed